 Reading and Phonics at Rigby Hall

-We also know that reading for pleasure makes the biggest difference to your children’s reading abilities.
+We also know that reading for pleasure makes the biggest difference to children’s reading abilities.
 We believe that reading should be an enjoyable experience where children are able to enjoy a variety of genres, discover new learning and stimulate their imagination and curiosity.
 Reading is one of the main key areas we teach daily.
 Children will take part in individual reading as well as guided reading activities weekly.
-We offer a range of interventions for children who need a little more support and online reading activities and incentives to encourage the love of reading.

 Who can I speak to about reading?

 Your child’s class teacher will be able to answer any questions about your child’s reading.
-You can also speak to Mrs Kelly Ferran who leads Literacy throughout the school if you need further support.
+You can also speak to Mrs Kelly Ferran who leads English and Phonics throughout the school if you need further support.

 How we teach reading at Rigby Hall

-At Rigby Hall School we follow the Letters and Sounds programme to teach phonics as well as a talk for writing programme to encourage the love for reading.
-We teach a sound a week using visual, movement and sound.
+At Rigby Hall School we teach a phoneme (letter sound) a week using visual, movement and sound.
 Children take part in a wide variety of fun activities to support them in recognising, reading and writing the sound.
-We also incorporate sign-along and symbols into phonics to ensure phonics is accessible to all.
 As well as phonics we incorporate sight reading and visual skills strategies for those children who struggle with the mechanics of phonics.